chitwansaharia/Chips-Demo/README.rst

 ..

-Connect the Ethernet port to ATLYS, using a crossed over Ethernet cable.
+Connect the Ethernet port to the GigaBee baseboard.

 Using the script, configure Ethernet port with IP address 192.168.1.0 and subnet mask 255.255.255.0.
 Turn off TCP Window Scaling and TCP time stamps::